Picovoice/orca/README.md

 ![](https://github.com/Picovoice/orca/blob/orca-prepare-v0.2/resources/assets/orca_streaming_animation.gif)

-As demonstrated above, Orca starts converting text to audio right away, while other TTS systems, such as OpenAI TTS, need to wait for the entire LLM output to be available, introducing a delay in the voice assistant's response.

 Orca also supports single synthesis mode, where a complete text is synthesized in a single call to the Orca engine.

 ### Text input